TylerTemp/docpie/README.rst

 -  if an option has an argument,
 -  if option's argument has a default value.

-"Options" starts with ``Options:`` (set ``case_sensitive`` to make it case sensitive/insensitive). descriptions can followed it directly or on the next line.
+"Options" starts with ``Options:`` (case-insensitive). descriptions can followed it directly or on the next line.
 If you have rest content, separate with an empty line.

 e.g.